augustindbs/lse-course-finder/README.md

 </br>

-Data is currently available for departments of Economics, Management, Government, Finance, Mathematics and Statistics.
+Data is currently available for the following departments:
+- Economics
+- Management
+- Government
+- Finance
+- Statistics
+- Mathematics

+Regardless of the department, the dataset excludes courses that are no longer taught as of today (even though due to resits there may be present-day course data for these in the LSE exam statistics), and does not include new courses for which examinations have not yet taken place.